MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 However, to expand your administrator skills, you will instead restore the deleted Inside Sales group using Windows PowerShell; in this case, using Microsoft Graph PowerShell, which you should have installed in the first lab in this course.
 This will give you experience performing this management function in PowerShell, since some administrators prefer performing maintenance such as this using PowerShell.

 **NOTE - Microsoft Graph PowerShell:** If you'll recall, in the first lab exercise for this course, you installed Microsoft Graph PowerShell.
-However, you did not import any of its 30+ sub-modules.
-You were told at the time that only 3 modules will be used in the labs for this training course, so you would install each sub-module individually as they were needed.
-For this lab exercise, you will import the **Microsoft.Graph.Identity.DirectoryManagement** sub-module and the **Microsoft.Graph.Groups** sub-module.
-You will then connect to these sub-modules with the appropriate Read/Write permissions that are needed to view and recover a deleted group.
+You will then connect to Microsoft Graph with the appropriate Read/Write permissions that are needed to view and recover a deleted group.

 1. On LON-CL1, if Windows PowerShell is still open from the previous lab exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

-2. In the prior lab exercise, you installed Microsoft Graph PowerShell.
-You must now import both the **Microsoft.Graph.Groups** sub-module (which contains the cmdlets to view and maintain Microsoft groups) and the **Microsoft.Graph.Identity.DirectoryManagement** sub-module (which contains the cmdlets necessary to recover the deleted group).
-To do so, type the following commands and then press Enter:  <br/>

-		Import-Module Microsoft.Graph.Groups

-		Import-Module Microsoft.Graph.Identity.DirectoryManagement

-3. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the cmdlets that were just imported.
+2. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the cmdlets that were just imported.
 Microsoft Graph PowerShell permissions are NOT pre-authorized.
 As such, you must perform a one-time, per-module request for permissions depending on your needs. <br/>

 	- The 'Group.ReadWrite.All' scope is required to display the current list of active groups and restore the deleted group. <br/>
 	- The 'Directory.ReadWrite.All' scope provides permission to read and write data in Adatum's directory, such as users and groups, and restore the deleted group. <br/>